Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external links:

-Stavern Commemorations - Able Seaman/whale catcher Anfinn Rønning*, listed among the survivors above, is also commemorated at this memorial for seamen in Stavern, Norway.
+Stavern Memorial commemorations - Able Seaman/whale catcher Anfinn Rønning*, listed among the survivors above, is also commemorated at this memorial for seamen in Stavern, Norway.
 According to the book "Våre falne", which lists Norwegian WW II casualties, he was rescued after several days on a raft(?) after the sinking of Maloja, but died at a hospital in Glasgow on Jan.
 15-1943, and is buried in Glasgow.

 U-128